EmergeTools/SmallStrings/README.md

 # SmallStrings | Reduce localized .strings file sizes by 80%
 #### Maintained by [Emerge Tools](https://emergetools.com?utm_source=smallstrings)

 > 🧪 **Note**: This repo is meant as a proof-of-concept on how to reduce localization size.
-Adjustments may be needed for your specific project
+Adjustments may be needed for your specific project.

 ### How does it work